klauer/epics-sumo-mirror/doc/reference-sumo-db.rst

 Parameter WEIGHT must be an integer.

-show
+list
 ++++

-This command shows all :term:`modules` in the :ref:`dependency database <reference-sumo-db-The-dependency-database>`.
+This command lists all :term:`modules` in the :ref:`dependency database <reference-sumo-db-The-dependency-database>`.

 shownewest {MODULES}